ertanhasani/jsSlider/README.md

 Give it a height in pixels (number) and it will center all images either if they are smaller or not.

 # How to use it
-> In order to use it, you should already have imported `Bootstrap v3 CSS` and `jQuery` in your project.
+> In order to use it, you should already have imported `Bootstrap v3 CSS` or `Bootstrap v4 CSS` and `jQuery` in your project.

 > TESTED IN GOOGLE CHROME, MOZILLA and MICROSOFT EDGE with lastet versions!